slav4ocom/React-Students/README.md

 At this initial point of development it uses in browser Babel compiler.
 Now for tests I use existing MS SQL database.

+use http://localhost:8080/react to open start page of project